South Park Rally: Gameplay

+The game features a diverse set of objectives in races that encourage player interaction.
+According to Acclaim Entertainment manager Thomas Bass, "Unlike other racing games where players avoid the other players in order to win, South Park Rally encourages interaction between players, which makes for some insane and wildly fun gameplay."
+Original voice actors Matt Stone, Trey Parker, Mary Kay Bergman, and Isaac Hayes provided dialog for the game.

 Plot

 The Mayor of South Park has decided to stage a rally series that will take place through the heart and outskirts of the town.
 Favorite characters from the popular television series are included and are able to make use of destructive automobiles, including police cars, mini Porsches, Big Gay Al buggies, wheat bags, jeeps and dozens of other vehicles.

 Characters who appear in power-up form include Mr. Hankey, Saddam Hussein, the Underpants Gnomes, Frida, Sparky and Kitty.

 Development

 Development on the title – based on Tantalus' own concept – was done on three platforms simultaneously, and took seven months.
 The game was developed by 20 people.
 South Park Rally was the third video game based on the series, as Acclaim had also published the games South Park (1998) and South Park: Chef's Luv Shack (1999).

 South Park creators Trey Parker and Matt Stone had little to do with the development of South Park Rally (as well as the two other Acclaim releases), although they did contribute a number of original lines of voice acting for it, as they do most of the voices on the show.